 Gorreana Tea is internationally recognized as a world-class tea and its Europe's oldest and only remaining tea plantation.
 You can visit the Gorreana tea estate and the boutique, factory and museum and it's the perfect place to enjoy a cup of freshly picked organic tea while learning about the historic side of tea growing, chat to the plantations tea pickers and enjoy the fantastic views over the ocean.
 A truly unique and authentic experience!

 Our Azores adventures combine many highlights and are designed to help you experience the islands in your very own way.
-Check out our tours or create your own trip here.
+Check out our family adventures and adventure weeks for tour inspiration or contact us to create your own trip.